 The system of health care delivery in any country is as important as the availability and access to the health facility.
-There are two main systems of health care delivery.
-These are:
+There are two main systems of healthcare delivery:

 - Preventive Health Care -i.e measures taken to prevent a disease from occurring as opposed to the treatment of a disease.
 In other words, preventive health care emphasizes the need to prevent the incidence of the disease before it occurs.
 E.g. Polio vaccination takes place in Ghana every year to prevent the spread of polio among children.

-- Curative Health Care: involves treating the symptoms of the symptoms of the disease after the person has been infected.
-Curative health care involves massive investment in medical infrastructure by gov’t in the form of hospitals, nurses training colleges and medical schools to train doctors as well as providing enough resources to make them functional.
+- Curative Health Care: involves treating the symptoms of the disease after the person has been infected.
+Curative health care involves massive investment in medical infrastructure by gov’t in the form of hospitals, nurses’ training colleges and medical schools to train doctors as well as providing enough resources to make them functional.
 Most countries in the world focus on curative health care rather than preventive health care.

 - A third system combines both curative and preventive health care: i.e. Primary health care, and is seen as a viable alternative for LICs.